Stef Wertheimer: Peace efforts

-Wertheimer promotes the idea of a "Marshall Plan for the Middle East" – his concept for using industry to provide training, create jobs, alleviate poverty and raise the per capita income of those living in the Middle East.
+Wertheimer promoted the idea of a "Marshall Plan for the Middle East" – his concept for using industry to provide training, create jobs, alleviate poverty and raise the per capita income of those living in the Middle East.

 In the 1990s, he drew up plans for an industrial park in Rafah, in the Gaza Strip.
 The Palestinian and the Israeli governments both offered support, but one week before the groundbreaking ceremony, the Second Intifada broke out and that plan was indefinitely shelved.

 In 2002, he testified before the United States House of Representatives about a "new Marshall Plan" that advocates U.S. funding to revitalize the Middle East through a sustained effort to promote commerce, jobs, and a free economy in the region.

-Wertheimer's vision includes building an additional 100 industrial parks that will employ Israelis and Palestinians.
-Wertheimer isn't confining his idea to Israel though, and has plans underway in Turkey and Jordan.

-"My Marshall Plan is based on aid from Western countries for strengthening the Middle East, in order to achieve peace and tranquillity.
+Wertheimer's vision included building an additional 100 industrial parks that will employ Israelis and Palestinians.
+Wertheimer wasn't confining his idea to Israel though, and had plans underway in Turkey and Jordan.
+He elaborated, "My Marshall Plan is based on aid from Western countries for strengthening the Middle East, in order to achieve peace and tranquillity.
 The parks will serve as a five-year incubator for manufacturing and export companies.
-If aid is obtained, the parks can usher in an era in which production, exports, education, and an advanced quality of life can replace terrorism and poverty," elaborated Wertheimer on his vision.
+If aid is obtained, the parks can usher in an era in which production, exports, education, and an advanced quality of life can replace terrorism and poverty."

 Political career

-In 1977 Wertheimer was amongst the founding members of Democratic Movement for Change, a new centrist political party.
+In 1977, Wertheimer was amongst the founding members of the Democratic Movement for Change, a new centrist political party.
 The party was highly successful, winning 15 seats in the 1977 elections, with Wertheimer taking one of the seats.
 When the party split up in 1978, he joined Shinui.
-In 1981 following an accident, he resigned from the Knesset (was replaced by Stella Levy) and returned to his business ventures.
+In 1981, following an accident, he resigned from the Knesset (was replaced by Stella Levy) and returned to his business ventures.
 During his term in the Knesset, he was a member of the Economics Committee.
-He remains active in bridging gaps between the Jewish and Arab populations of Israel, particularly by boosting Arab participation in the country's high-tech sector.
+He remained active in bridging gaps between the Jewish and Arab populations of Israel, particularly by boosting Arab participation in the country's high-tech sector.

-Prior to 2013 elections, he took the honorary final slot on Tzipi Livni's new list, Hatnuah.
+Prior to the 2013 elections, he took the honorary final slot on Tzipi Livni's new list, Hatnuah.
 He endorsed her alliance with Labor, the Zionist Union, in 2015.